v-exec/Constellation/README.md

 	interactive = true;

-	//distance from the mouse at which lines will stop being visible mouseFalloff = 140;
+	//distance from the mouse at which lines will stop being visible mouseFalloff = 150;

 	//whether or not there is a smooth opacity falloff as drawn lines get further from mouse opacityFalloff = true;

 	//amount of opacity falloff (the higher the number, the less opaque things will be when further from the mouse)
-	//should be bigger or equal to 2x mouseFalloff, otherwise it yields an opacity value out of 0-1 range falloffAmount = mouseFalloff * 2;
+	//at mouseFalloff * 1, the lines nearest to the mouse will reach an opacity value of exactly 1
+	//anything bigger never allows lines nearest to the mouse reach full opacity
+	//anything smaller creates a larger circle of full opacity lines near the mouse falloffAmount = mouseFalloff * 1;

 	//-------------COLORS-------------//